Serving Los Angeles & Surrounding Areas — Licensed & Insured

 EIFS / Synthetic Stucco

-Stucco repair costs in Los Angeles range from $45–75 per square foot for patching and crack repair, while full removal and reapplication runs $12–18 per square foot.
-Coastal properties and estates in Hollywood Hills or Brentwood typically cost 20–50% more due to salt-resistant materials and access challenges.
-Contact us at (323) 310-0932 for a site-specific estimate.
+Stucco repair costs in Los Angeles range from $45–75 per square foot for patching and crack repair, while full stucco removal and reapplication runs $12–18 per square foot.
+A complete 2,500 sq ft exterior typically costs $30,000–55,000.
+Coastal properties and Hollywood Hills estates may cost 20–50% more due to salt-resistant coatings, specialized sealants, and access challenges.

 Call Now — (323) 310-0932